TuomoKu/SPX-GC/README.md

 <a id="templatesources"></a>

 **`general.templatefolder`** contains the HTML templates and their resource files (css, js, images, etc).
-This root folder is used by SPX-GC's template browser and 'Explore templates folder' menu command (Win only).
+This root folder is used by SPX's template browser and 'Explore templates folder' menu command (Win only).
 For playout folder see _templatesource_ parameter below.

-**`general.templatesource`**  (Added in v 1.0.9) For CasparCG playout the templates can be loaded from the _filesystem_ or via _http-connection_ provided by SPX-GC.
+**`general.templatesource`**  (Added in v 1.0.9) For CasparCG playout the templates can be loaded from the _filesystem_ or via _http-connection_ provided by SPX.
 Supported values are:
-* `spxgc-ip-address` to automatically use SPX-GC's IP address and http -protocol for playing out templates from SPX-GC's template folder.
+* `spxgc-ip-address` to automatically use SPX's IP address and http -protocol for playing out templates from SPX's template folder.
 This is the default behaviour.
 * `casparcg-template-path` to playout templates from target CasparCG server's file system template-path.
-(See _caspar.config_ file) Note, in this workflow the templates *must be in two places*: in SPX-GC ASSETS/templates -folder *and* CasparCG's templates folder.
+(See _caspar.config_ file) Note, in this workflow the templates *must be in two places*: in SPX ASSETS/templates -folder *and* CasparCG's templates folder.
 And if a changes are done to either location, those changes should also be done to the other. `rsync` or other mirroring technique should be considered...
 * `http://<ip-address>` manually entered address can be used when the automatically generated IP address is not usable.
 For instance Docker containers or VM hosted instances may expose internal IP address which can not be accessed from outside.
 > Please note _templatesource_ only affects CasparCG playout and not web playout.
 Also file:// protocol is more restrictive in using external data sources and it can yield javascript errors, such as CORS.